apache/incubator-kie-tools/packages/kn-plugin-workflow/README.md

 ### deploy

-Deploys a Quarkus workflow project in the current directory (build command is required):
+Deploys a Kogito Serverless Workflow project in the current directory (build command is required):

 ```bash
 kn workflow deploy